schalkventer/schalkventer/README.md

 ![](https://github-readme-stats.vercel.app/api?username=schalkventer)

-If you find any of the above interesting you might want to follow me here on Github - where all of this takes place.
+If you find any of the above interesting you might want to follow me here on Github - where most of this takes place.
 For everything else check out [https://schalkventer.me](https://schalkventer.me).